English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 The challenge is that most of this research is conceived, discussed, analyzed, and written first in Mandarin.
 The English manuscript is produced either by translating the Chinese draft, by writing directly in English under cognitive pressure, or by some combination of the two.
 The result is a manuscript with strong science and characteristic Mandarin-English structural interference patterns that experienced peer reviewers recognize immediately.

 This recognition affects the review.
 Peer reviewers are human readers.
 A manuscript that reads fluently in English creates a positive reading experience that carries into the evaluation of the science.
 A manuscript that requires the reviewer to work to understand sentences, to reconstruct the intended meaning of imprecise phrases, or to reread paragraphs because the structure is unfamiliar creates cognitive friction that accumulates across a long manuscript and affects the tone of the review.
-This is not a bias against non-native English writers.
-It is a natural consequence of reading something that requires more effort than it should.
+This isn't a bias against non-native English writers.
+It's a natural consequence of reading something that requires more effort than it should.

 How Mandarin Structure Affects English Academic Writing

-The English writing patterns that affect Chinese academic manuscripts are not random.
-They are predictable, consistent, and directly traceable to specific features of how Mandarin works as a language.
+The English writing patterns that affect Chinese academic manuscripts aren't random.
+They're predictable, consistent, and directly traceable to specific features of how Mandarin works as a language.
 Understanding them makes it possible to identify which manuscripts need editing, which need rewriting, and which passages within a manuscript need the most attention.
+For a deeper explanation of each pattern with example sentences, read our companion article on common English writing errors by Chinese academic writers.

 Article errors throughout